Help (Buffy the Vampire Slayer): Plot

-At the school that night, the cloaked group gathers again around a circle of coins and one of the boys reveals himself to be Peter.
+At the school that night, the cloaked group gathers again around a circle of coins, and one of the boys reveals himself to be Peter.
 He pulls a bound, blindfolded and gagged Cassie out to the circle and holds a meat cleaver to her neck.
 She is to be sacrificed to a demon that will provide the boys with "infinite riches".
 As Peter starts the ritual, Buffy reveals herself as one of the cloaked people, there to prove the ritual is fake.
 A large demon appears behind her, proving her wrong.
-Buffy fights the demon and Spike shows up with a flaming torch to help, having temporarily regained his sanity.
+Buffy fights the demon, and Spike shows up with a flaming torch to help, having temporarily regained his sanity.
 Buffy uses the torch to burn the demon while Spike cuts Cassie free from her bonds.
 After he rips her gag off, Cassie says that Buffy will one day tell him how she feels about him.
 Desperately, Peter drags himself toward the fried demon, demanding his money.
 The burned demon leans up and bites Peter on the shoulder once before exploding into dust.
 As Buffy and Cassie walk away together, a crossbow booby trap set by one of the cloaked boys nearly kills Cassie, but Buffy stops the bolt.
 Buffy tells Cassie that one person can make a difference, to which Cassie says Buffy will make a difference, before gasping and falling to the ground, dead.

 The next day, the Scooby Gang solemnly talks about how Cassie died because of a congenital heart defect.
 She was always going to die, and knew that Buffy would be at her side when her prediction came true.
-Buffy feels that she has failed but a devastated Dawn corrects her, saying Buffy did not fail since she tried to save Cassie; it was because of her that Dawn and Cassie were friends.
-The gang are now as convinced as Buffy of Cassie's unique gift; they all sadly realize that even though they may be able to avert outcomes, they cannot change fate.
+Buffy feels that she has failed, but a devastated Dawn corrects her, saying Buffy did not fail since she tried to save Cassie; it was because of her that Dawn and Cassie were friends.
+The gang is now as convinced as Buffy of Cassie's unique gift; they all sadly realize that even though they may be able to avert outcomes, they cannot change fate, because they are not gods.